terralang/terra/getting-started.md

 Lua-Terra Interaction
 =====================

 We've already seen examples of Lua code calling Terra functions.
 In general, you can call a Terra function anywhere a normal Lua function would go.
 When passing arguments into a terra function from Lua they are converted into Terra types.
 The [current rules](api.html##converting_between_lua_values_and_terra_values) for this conversion are described in the API reference.
-Right now they match the behavior of [LuaJIT's FFI interface](http://luajit.org/ext_ffi_semantics.html).
+Right now they match the behavior of [LuaJIT's foreign-function interface](http://luajit.org/ext_ffi_semantics.html).
 Numbers are converted into doubles, tables into structs or arrays, Lua functions into function pointers, etc. Here are some examples:

     struct A { a : int, b : double }